Rajeshwari21/cs673-f20-lab00/README-Quiz.md

    - Consider an undirected, [simple graph](https://mathworld.wolfram.com/SimpleGraph.html) `G = (V, E)` with `n` vertices in `V`.
      Let `m` be the number of edges in this graph (`m = |E|`).
      What is the maximum possible value of `m`, in terms of `n`?

+1. Proof by contradiction
+   - Prove that there are infinitely [many primes](https://en.wikipedia.org/wiki/Prime_number) (using proof by contradiction would be the easiest).
+     (A sample proof can be found in the [same page](https://en.wikipedia.org/wiki/Prime_number#Infinitude).)

+1. Proof by contradiction
+   - Prove that there are infinitely [many primes](https://en.wikipedia.org/wiki/Prime_number) (using proof by contradiction would be the easiest).
+     (A proof can be found in the [same page](https://en.wikipedia.org/wiki/Prime_number#Infinitude).)

 1. Probability (Random Variables and Expectation)
    - Questions:
       ![quiz/rv.png](quiz/rv.png)